bitfexl/notammap/meilisearch/readme.md

 node ./dataCollection/index.js
 ```

+The sort key on the places/airports are for sorting the results.
+100 for airports, 200 for cities and 300 for towns.

 ## Build and run image

 WARNING: All the meilisearch keys are always fixed at build time and saved to text files in the image.